What is coaching?

 What will happen during a coaching session?

-You will be guided through a 6 point process:
+During each session you will be guided through a 6 point process:

-- Set the goal for that particular session
+- Set the goal for that particular session;

-- Consider where you are at the present moment in relation to the goal
+- Consider where you are at the present moment in relation to the goal;

 During the sessions you: